coala-info/coala/docs/index.md

 ## How It Works

-Tool Agent leverages the Model Context Protocol (MCP) to bridge command-line tools and Large Language Models (LLMs).
+Coala leverages the Model Context Protocol (MCP) to bridge command-line tools and Large Language Models (LLMs).
 MCP acts as a "USB-C port" for AI applications, standardizing how LLMs connect to tools and data, regardless of the underlying infrastructure or vendor.

 ### Infrastructure